Jordan Willis (American football): Cincinnati Bengals

-Willis was drafted by Cincinnati Bengals in the third round, 73rd overall, in the 2017 NFL draft.
+Willis was selected by the Cincinnati Bengals in the third round, 73rd overall, in the 2017 NFL draft.

 On September 10, 2019, Willis was released by the Bengals.

 New York Jets

 On September 11, 2019, Willis was claimed off waivers by the New York Jets.

 San Francisco 49ers

 On October 27, 2020, Willis was traded to the San Francisco 49ers for a sixth-round pick in 2022.
 The Jets also sent their 2021 seventh-round pick to the 49ers.
 Willis was placed on the injured reserve/COVID-19 list by the team on November 23, 2020, and activated on December 2.
 On January 1, 2021, Willis was placed on injured reserve.
 He finished the season with a career-high 2.5 sacks.

 Willis re-signed with the 49ers on a one-year contract on March 23, 2021.
 On June 17, Willis was suspended for the first six games of the 2021 season after violating the NFL’s policy on performance-enhancing substances.

 On January 22, 2022, in an NFC Divisional Round against the Green Bay Packers at Lambeau Field, with wind chill approaching zero degrees, snow falling, and five minutes remaining in the game, Willis blocked a critical punt by Corey Bojorquez, which was returned for the 49ers' sole touchdown of the game by safety Talanoa Hufanga.
 That play tied the game 10–10 and allowed the 49ers to win with a field goal from Robbie Gould.
 For that effort, Jordan was awarded a game ball by 49ers head coach Kyle Shanahan.

 On March 23, 2022, Willis re-signed with the 49ers.
 Willis was released during final roster cuts on August 30, but re–signed with the team the following day.
 He was placed on injured reserve on September 14, 2022.
 He was activated on November 12.